tungsten-ai/tungstenkit/README.md

 [Installation](#prerequisites) | [Features](#features) | [Getting Started](https://tungsten-ai.github.io/docs/getting_started) | [Documentation](https://tungsten-ai.github.io/docs)

-**Tungstenkit** is ML conterization tool with a focus on developer productivity and versatility.
+**Tungstenkit** is ML containerization tool with a focus on developer productivity and versatility.

 Have you ever struggled to use models from github?
 You may have repeated tedious steps like: cuda/dependency problems, file handling, and scripting for testing.